kaskajp/fftpu/README.md

 ## Requirements

-- macOS 14.0 or later
+- macOS 15.0 or later
-- Xcode 15.0 or later for development
+- Xcode 16.0 or later for development

 ## How to Use

 1. **First Time Setup**: Click on the gear icon in the app menu bar to open settings.
 Enter your FTP server details including:
-   - FTP server URL (e.g., `ftp.example.com`)
+   - SFTP server URL (e.g., `sftp.example.com`)
    - Username and password
-   - Port number (default is 21 for FTP, 22 for SFTP)
+   - Port number (default is 22 for SFTP)
-   - SFTP toggle (on for SFTP, off for regular FTP)
    - Web server URL where files will be accessible (e.g., `https://example.com/uploads/`)

 2. **Uploading Files**:
-   - Click on the FFTPU icon in the menu bar
-   - Drag and drop a file onto the drop zone
+   - Drag and drop a file onto the menu bar icon, or click the plus button
    - The file will be uploaded to your FTP server
    - When complete, the URL will be automatically copied to your clipboard